Adnan-Ali-007/Adnan-Ali-007/README.md

 - 👋 Hi, I’m @Adnan-Ali-007
 -I am currently pursuing btech in Information technology from Nit srinagar.
 - 👀 I’m interested in solving problems and looking for internsips.
-- 🌱 I’m currently learning Web Development and data structres in java
+- 🌱 I’m currently learning Web Development  data structres in java and machine learning.
-- 💞️ I’m looking to collaborate on web development projects,java projects,react.
+- 💞️ I’m looking to collaborate on web development projects on ml mern stack and java projects
 - 📫 How to reach me write me on adnanali123456@gmail.com,adnan_34btech20@nitsri.net.

 <!---